fsharp/fsharp.github.io/_posts/2015-04-18-fsharp-core-notes.md

 ### FSharp.Core version numbers

-Main application DLLs (used at runtime for applications on .NET 4.x):
+Main .NET Framework DLLs (used at runtime for applications on .NET 4.x):

 |:-------:|:---------------:|:-----------|
 | F# 2.0  | .NET 4.0+       |   4.0.0.0  |